SE329F15/Booking/HW5/PDM.md

 </html>

 ####Full Dependecy List

-Tasks:
+##### User Interface & Initial Design & Consistency Check

+###### *  Initial Deisgn - a process to layout how the project will be designed.
+###### * User Interface - the actual construction of the sketches.
+###### * Consistency check within UI design - A checkpoint to make sure that each member has consistent design with their UI mockups Final

-a = Home Page
+Home Page

-b = Select hotels, flights, cars , or packages.
+Select hotels, flights, cars , or packages.
 Enter Location, Dates, and number of people.

-c = Hotels View
+Hotels View

-d = View all hotel details.
+View all hotel details.
 This shows the map, photos, ratings, reviews

-e = Compare results, showing the different competitors prices
+Compare results, showing the different competitors prices

-f = View & Create Reviews.
+View & Create Reviews.
 Allows for scoring from 1 - 10.

-g = Flights View
+Flights View

-h = Change the dates, location, or number of occupants
+Change the dates, location, or number of occupants

-i = Compare various airline prices and select flight
+Compare various airline prices and select flight

-j = Get baggage fee information
+Get baggage fee information

-k = Cars View
+Cars View

-l = View different vehicle options.
+View different vehicle options.
 Economy, compact, intermediate, standard.

-m = View itinerary summary and complete registration information.
+View itinerary summary and complete registration information.
 Add Rental car insurance\

-n = Packages View
+Packages View

-o = Display deals from Orbitz, CheapTickets, Travelocity, and others
+Display deals from Orbitz, CheapTickets, Travelocity, and others

-p = Reports

-q = Overview / Writeup -- Final Report to be submitted along with UI sketches and presentation Create Notes for Presentation
+##### Overview / Writeup - Final Report to be submitted along with UI sketches and presentation Create Notes for Presentation

-r = Slides -- Report notes that will be used as aid in presentation

-s = Presentation
+Reports

+##### Create & Review Presentation
-t = Create Presentation -- The writing process of the class presentation
+###### * Create Presentation - The writing process of the class presentation

-u = Review Presentation -- A final review to make sure all members are up to date and consistent with project
+###### * Review Presentation - A final review to make sure all members are up to date and consistent with project

-v = Present -- Class Presentation

-w = Maintenance / Updates
+Slides - Report notes that will be used as aid in presentation Maintenance / Updates

-x = Initial Design -- a process to layout how the project will be designed (basically this homework)

-y = UI Design -- the actual creation / design of UI mockups Review upon halfway point to make sure design is correct -- A checkpoint to review project and make sure design is being followed.

-z = Consistency check within UI design -- A checkpoint to make sure that each member has consistent design with their UI mockups Final
+##### Present & Submit Documents

-aa = Review before sumbission -- A final review of all parts of project before submission
+Review before sumbission - A final review of all parts of project before submission Present - Class Presentation